-In addition to accreditation, upgrading your skills through a bridging program or other courses and workshops is an important part of your journey to become a physiotherapist in Canada.
+In addition to accreditation, upgrading your skills through a bridging program or other courses and workshops is an important part of your journey to becoming a physiotherapist in Canada.

 You can benefit from the various opportunities for ongoing learning and professional growth that are offered through continuing education courses and seminars.

-You may have strong technical skills, but often that is not enough to get a job or maintain it afterwards.
-As a physiotherapist you are expected to be interested in helping people.
+You may have strong technical skills, but often that is not enough to get a job or maintain it afterward.
+As a physiotherapist, you are expected to be interested in helping people.
 You must also have excellent communication and creative problem-solving skills.
 You may need more training or skills upgrading, especially with regards to your soft skills.

 Physiotherapy requires strong communication skills, patience, adaptability, and giving friendly, understandable directives to patients.
 Having strong skills in one or both of Canada’s official languages – English or French – is extremely important for your future in Canada.
 Whether you choose to focus on learning or improving English or French will depend on which of the two languages most people speak in the area where you intend to live.